 I spent much of my adult life puzzled by the fact that two fundamentally different creatures, men and women, could find a way to live in love and happiness.
-I mean we couldn’t be more different.
+We couldn’t be more different.
 That is not my opinion, it’s simply fact.
 That’s why there are books written about us being from different planets.
 I think we could go further than that and say we are from different universes.
 Now, that is not to say this is true for every man and woman out there.
-There are of course those rare and beautiful couples that are best friends, lovers, and at the center of their beings, soul mates.
-But, those are by far the exception to the rule.
+There are of course those beautiful couples that are best friends, lovers, and at the center of their beings, soul mates.
+But, those are more the exception than the rule.
 I believe the saying is true, at least some of the time, that opposites attract.
 And I believe that may be the reason so many couples are able to make their marriages work.
 That, and love, and A LOT of patience!
 Still, I wondered from a very young adult age how two such different beings could exist together in harmony.
 It didn’t feel natural to me.
 In my mind, it was like trying to put a hammer and a vase inside a bag that gets shook to all hell and hoping you could pull out that hammer and vase at any given time and there wouldn’t be too much damage.
 Craziness!

 Me, I’m a lover.
 A passionate, expressive, sensitive, emotional, intelligent, deeply connected being.
 A fragile vase, if you will.
 Well, I’m not sure I would say that now.
 After the last four years of my life being in a bag with a sledgehammer and having been shattered and then glued.
 And, shattered.
 And glued again.
 And then shattered again.
 And glued again.
 I could keep repeating the process (8 times to be precise).
 After all of that shattering and gluing, I would say that I am not so fragile.
 I have enough glue holding me together, and so many shattered pieces bonded, that I am one hell of a sturdy vase.
 Still, a lover.
 Passionate, expressive, sensitive, emotional, intelligent, deeply connected, but left with some jagged edges that still need a lot of smoothing.